defi-wonderland/hardhat-account-abstraction/README.md

-If you would like to add support for a new paymaster check out the guide [here](#adding-a-new-paymaster-to-the-plugin)
+If you would like to add support for a new paymaster check out the [contributors guide](./CONTRIBUTORS.md#adding-a-new-paymaster-to-the-plugin)

 ### Supported Chains